-Last Revised: December 2009
+Last Revised: October 2014

 The University of Nevada, Reno is committed to Equal Opportunity/Affirmative Action in recruitment of its faculty.
 The university adheres to all federal and state laws and regulations and our policy is to hire the most qualified applicant.
 The following policies have been established to ensure a fair and equitable search process that conforms to applicable laws, regulations and policies.

 Exceptions to these policies must be approved by the Provost's Office.

 The hiring cycle, reporting structure, and hierarchical relationships are very different for academic and administrative faculty.
 The traditional search and recruitment process for administrative faculty is grounded in the academic model of shared governance and peer evaluation.
 The responsibilities of positions in administrative departments can be varied, and administrative departments do not have the same shared governance.
 Therefore, the process for recruiting and hiring administrative faculty may be different than for academic faculty.
 The appointing authority for the open administrative faculty position approves the type of search model for the recruitment.

 Traditional Search - This search is characterized by the use of a search committee of peers and constituents.
 The search committee will be selected by the appointing authority.